 Assets are very important for businesses, as well as for individuals.
 The number and quality of assets that one owns go a long way in determining the creditworthiness and sustainability of any organization or individual.
-It is these very assets that help us to store, transfer and generate wealth for the country, businesses, or individuals.
+These very assets help us store, transfer, and generate wealth for the country, businesses, or individuals.
 In the financial world, assets are the term of the Balance-Sheets that give us the total worth of that business.

-We can generally divide assets into two categories – Real and Financial.
+We generally divide assets into two categories – Real and Financial.
 Real assets are the assets that a business or investor owns, such as land, building, and more.
-A Financial asset, on the other hand, are liquid assets that one can easily or quickly convert into cash, such as stock, bonds, and securities, etc. To get a better understanding of the two concepts, it is important to know about the meaning and the differences between Real vs Financial assets.
+On the other hand, a financial asset is liquid assets that one can easily or quickly convert into cash, such as stock, bonds, securities, etc. To get a better understanding of the two concepts, it is important to know about the meaning and differences between Real vs Financial assets.

 Real vs Financial Assets – Meaning

 As said above, financial assets are non-physical assets.
 One can quickly convert them into cash.
 A point to note is that such assets represent a claim on the underlying value of another asset.
-One unique feature of financial assets is they carry some monetary value.
+One unique feature of financial assets is they carry some monetary value (monetary assets).
 But, one can’t realize that value unless it is exchanged for cash.
-So basically these assets do not have any intrinsic value of their own.
+So basically, these assets do not have any intrinsic value of their own.

 Real vs Financial Assets – Differences

 Here we can draw an analogy with the investments.
 Because the differences between both these types of assets are the same as what could be between the real and financial investments.
 Knowing this, hopefully, will make it easy for us to realize the differences between real and financial assets.
 Let us now elaborate on the differences between real and financial assets:

 All real assets carry an intrinsic value.
 While the value of the financial assets has a relation to the underlying asset.
 The underlying asset may be tangible or intangible.